dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 * Like C, Lua comes with a very small standard library - in fact Lua's standard library is just a wrapper for C standard library plus some basic utilities for Lua
 * Lua provides a debug API that can be used to manipulate Lua's internals to a degree - and can be used to implement a debugger
+* Lua has an incremental garbage collector
+* Lua is single threaded but its VM is small and encapsulated in a single data structure - hence each OS thread can be given its own
+  Lua VM
 * Lua is Open Source but has a closed development model - external contributions are not possible
 * Major Lua versions are not backward compatible
 * LuaJIT is a JIT compiler for Lua but features an optional high performance C interface mechanism that makes it incompatible with Lua